Beginner's Guide to OpenTelemetry & Django (2026)

 Conclusion

 OpenTelemetry makes it very convenient to instrument your Django application.
 You can then use an open-source APM tool like SigNoz to analyze the performance of your app.
-As SigNoz offers a full-stack observability tool, you don't have to use multiple tools for your monitoring needs.
+As SigNoz covers the three pillars of observability — traces, metrics, and logs — under one pane, you avoid the contextual overhead of maintaining separate tools.

 FAQs